-Alex Olson's ability to skate anything in his path saw him landing memorable video parts for Girl, Lakai, Nike and Supreme from the early-2000s onwards – but it was arguably his flair for fashion and famously strong opinions that attracted a fanbase from outside of skateboarding.
+Alex Olson’s ability to skate anything in his path, at the kind of speed you should really be wearing a helmet to handle, saw him landing memorable video parts for Girl, Lakai, Nike and Supreme from the early-2000s onwards – but it was arguably his flair for fashion and his famously strong opinions that attracted a fanbase from outside the world of skateboarding.

 After turning pro and getting involved in art and modelling, Alex was left feeling creatively unfulfilled, so started his own clothing brand, Bianca Chandon, and a skate company, Call Me 917.
 I had a chat with him about all that, as well as why he left Girl and Lakai, his thoughts on skating being added to the Olympics, and a whole lot more.

 Where are you right now, Alex?

 Did you get into skating through your dad, Steve, who was a pro in the 1970s?

 Actually, it was more through going to a new school.